hugcabbage/next-version/README.md

 # Next version action

-This action generates version number, like v1, v1.2, v1.2.3.
+This action generates version number, like v1, v1.2, v1.2.3...

-This action simply calculates the version number and has no semantic function.There are three modes:
+This action simply calculates the version number and has no semantic function.
+You can specify the mode(length):

-* short, like v1.
+* 1, like v1.
-* medium, like v1.2, the value range is 0-9 except for the first part.
+* 2, like v1.2, the value range is 0-9 except for the first part.
-* long, like v1.2.2, the value range is 0-9 except for the first part.
+* 3, like v1.2.2, the value range is 0-9 except for the first part.
+* ...

+In theory, you can specify the length of the infinite length.

 ## Usage